 To be eligible for a Career Development Grant:

-• The applicant must be an individual heritage practitioner whose residence or location of work is in the Edmonton Metropolitan Region boundaries.
+- The applicant must be an individual whose residence is in the Edmonton Metropolitan Region boundaries.

-• The applicant must demonstrate active involvement in heritage work.
+- The applicant must be a heritage practitioner (defined below) that can demonstrate active involvement in heritage work.

-• The main purpose of the career development opportunity must pertain to the history and heritage of Edmonton and/or skills that will support work in this sector.
+- The main purpose of the career development opportunity must pertain to the history and heritage of Edmonton (based on the Corporate Boundary) and/or skills that will support work in the local heritage sector.
+Opportunities that are focused on developing artistic skills may be better suited to apply to arts funders.

-• The career development opportunity must be a new venture for the applicant.
-Coursework as part of an ongoing educational program is not eligible.
+- The career development opportunity must be a new venture for the applicant.
+Coursework or research as part of an educational program, credential, or degree is not eligible.

 Individuals employed by educational institutions or government owned and/or operated facilities are not eligible to apply, unless they can demonstrate that the career development opportunity is outside of their role within the organization and of value to the broader heritage sector.